harshbhosale01/image-processing-fpga/README.md

   To compress and decompress an image with the help of JPEG algorithm on FPGA using Tang Primer Dev Board.

 ## About the Project:
+  Implementing JPEG encoder algorithm with Verilog on FPGA as Phase 1.
+Phase 2 includes the interfacing of a camera module (preferably ov2640 or ov7670) and a TFT    display.
 ## Theory:
   FPGA stands for Field Programmable Gate Array.